MrCandy77/FaceReconise/README.md

 # FaceReconise
-Using python detect a face
+Using python to detect a face